Not an American user?

-Back on earth Jim wonders if he is finally safe when an ultra-high-tech-indestructible-super-space-cyber-suit lands on him.
+Back on Earth, Jim wonders if he is finally safe when an ultra-high-tech-indestructible-super-space-cyber-suit lands on him.
 Luckily Jim rests in the neck ring of the suit.
-Then the space particles begin interacting with Jim, causing a light-speed evolution.
+The space particles then begin interacting with Jim, causing a light-speed evolution.
 Jim soon realizes he is in control of the suit.

 Jim overhears the Queen's plans for the suit and decides to meet this Princess...

 Earthworm Jim is a 2D side-scrolling platformer with action elements where the player takes control of Jim, a worm wearing a spacesuit.
 Jim can shoot enemies with his gun or use his body (the spacesuit's "head") in a variety of ways to overcome obstacles, such as whipping it at enemies, grappling hooks to swing from them, or making it spin very fast like a rotor to hover for a short time.